Yourcodenameis:milo

-Yourcodenameis:milo were an English alternative rock/experimental/post-hardcore band from Washington, Tyne and Wear.
-Their mini album, All Roads to Fault, was released in 2004, followed in 2005 by the full length album Ignoto, both on Fiction/Polydor Records.
+Yourcodenameis:milo is an English alternative rock/experimental/post-hardcore band from Washington, Tyne and Wear.
+Their mini album, All Roads to Fault, was released in 2004, followed in 2005 by the full-length album Ignoto, both on Fiction/Polydor Records.
 In 2006, the band left their Polydor contract and within a month signed a new record deal with V2 Records.
-In November 2006, the band released Print Is Dead Vol 1, a side project album featuring collaborations with other bands.
+In November 2006, the band released Print Is Dead Vol 1, a side-project album featuring collaborations with other bands.
 Their second full-length album, They Came from the Sun, was released in 2007.

 The band reformed in 2020 to perform a set of charity concerts in aid of The Cluny in Newcastle.

+Due to the pandemic, the scheduled gigs in 2020 were postponed, but with the help of funding, the Cluny venue was able to host the band's recent shows.
+The band donated all proceeds from the gigs to the Sir Bobby Robson Cancer Research Charity, and both dates were completely sold out.